Canada set to approve Rogers takeover of Shaw with transfer -Globe and Mail | Headlines

 The Rogers-Shaw tie-up will create Canada's No. 2 telecoms company.
 The deal has been under intense scrutiny from the competition bureau, as it was concerned that it would reduce competition in a country where wireless bills are already among the highest in the world.
 The sale of Freedom Mobile to Quebecor is expected to close by March 31.

 Champagne previously expressed support for the deal if certain conditions were met.
-The companies and the Office of the Minister of Innovation, Science and Industry did not immediately respond to a Reuters request for comment.
+Shaw Communications declined to comment on the report while Rogers, Quebecor and the Office of the Minister of Innovation, Science and Industry did not immediately respond to a Reuters request for comment.

 Rogers in February extended the deadline for the deal to March 31 for the fourth time, as the companies awaited the final nod from Champagne. ($1 = 1.3513 Canadian dollars)